Toshi7/in_myanmar/BSE.md

 Reference [What is "Bridge System Engineer"?](http://stackoverflow.hewgill.com/questions/587/162/8.html)

-### These are the list of the things BSE might have to do
+### These are the list of the things BSE might have to do.
+However, these are not always case.
+It depends on situation you will have.
  - translate language
     - explain system desgin
     - explain some documents